marcelodiiorio/advance-scenarios/readme.md

 - [Sing-up with social and local account](policies/sign-up-with-social-and-local-account) - Demonstrate how to create a policy that allows user to sign-up with a social account linked to local account

 - [Force password reset first logon](policies/force-password-reset-first-logon) - Demonstrates how to force user to reset password on the first logon.

+- [Force password after 90 days](policiesforce-password-reset-after-90-days) - Demonstrates how to force user to reset password after 90 days from the last time user sets the password.

 - [Dynamic identity provider selection](policies/idps-filter)  Demonstrates how to dynamically filter the list of social identity providers render to the user based on application ID.
 In the following screenshot user can select from the list of identity providers, such as Facebook, Google+ and Amazon.
 With Azure AD B2C custom policies, you can configure the technical profiles to be displayed based a claim's value.
 The  claim value contains the list of identity provider to be rendered.